L3MON4D3/LuaSnip/DOC.md

 and `active` only to `active`.

-To disable a key from a "lower" state, it has to be explicitly set to its default, eg. to disable highlighting inherited from `passive` when the node is `active`, `hl_group` could be set to `None` in `active`.
+To disable a key from a "lower" state, it has to be explicitly set to its default, e.g. to disable highlighting inherited from `passive` when the node is `active`, `hl_group` could be set to `None` in `active`.

 ---